 People need to re-home pets for a variety of reasons.
-Many families have to make the difficult decision to re-home their pet for personal and/or economic reasons.
+On one hand, many families have to make the difficult decision to re-home a beloved pet for personal, health or economic reasons.
 As rescuers, we understand that it must be very painful to say goodbye to a family pet.
 On the other hand, the increasing homeless-pet population has made re-homing a pet in need all too common for the Good Samaritans who find them!
 If the owner cannot be found, then you, as the Good Samaritan, may be wondering how to find him/her a forever home.
 Please click here to learn what to do if you have found a lost or a stray pet.

 Before you re-home your pet:

 If you adopted your pet from a no-kill shelter, humane society, breed-specific rescue, or any other type of rescue organization, reach out to them for help in re-homing your pet.
 Most rescues and humane societies will take their pets back if an adopter can no longer care for them.
 It may be written in your adoption contract about their policy of returning a pet.
 Even if they are not able to take your pet back into their rescue program, they should be willing to help you find him another home and family.

 However, if your pet did not come from one of these organizations, consider contacting reputable no-kill shelters, humane societies, breed-specific rescues, or other rescue groups.
 Start by doing an internet search, or your veterinarian may be able to suggest a reputable rescue.